eerimoq/moblin/README.rst

 - Audio filters.
 For example volume limiter.

+  - An adjustable gain would be nice, then limiter (to keep audio from clipping), and a noise gate would be my top 3 requested audio filters when you have the time.
+I think that would be the same order in terms of complexity to implement as well.

 - Interactive local browser(s).

 - Use multiple mics at the same time?

 - Take picture.

 - Show two cameras at the same time.